kalisio/kano/docs/guides/installing-kano.md

 ::: warning
 This requires you to install [Minikube](https://minikube.sigs.k8s.io/docs/), a popular implementation of local K8s cluster.
-The kub packet manager [Helm](https://helm.sh/) is also required.
+The Kubernetes packet manager [Helm](https://helm.sh/) is also required.
 :::

   * This tutorial use a docker image from the [Docker Hub](https://hub.docker.com/r/kalisio/kano/).
-Kalisio provide a helm char for Kano, hosted in the [Kargo repository](https://github.com/kalisio/kargo), a collection of Chart written by Kalisio.
+Kalisio also provides a helm char for Kano, hosted in the [Kargo repository](https://github.com/kalisio/kargo), a collection of charts written by Kalisio.
-  * Kano requires using the database [Mongodb](https://www.mongodb.com/).
-MongoDB will be installed with the famous charts collection
+  * Kano requires the [Mongodb](https://www.mongodb.com/) database.
+MongoDB will be installed with the famous charts collection from
    [Bitnami](https://github.com/bitnami/charts).

-The installation described here come with **minimalist configuration files**.
+The installation described here contains a **minimalist set of configuration files** to run Kano.
 These files will be detailed in the following sections and are available in the [public folder](https://github.com/kalisio/kano/tree/master/docs/.vitepress/public) of the documentation.

 All the files needed from installation are available in [public folder/minikube](https://github.com/kalisio/kano/tree/master/docs/.vitepress/public/minikube).
-All the resources will be created in `tutorial` namespace of your Kubernetes cluster.
+All the resources will be created in a `tutorial` namespace of your Kubernetes cluster.

-The Kano chart read values like database Url connexion from a secret.
-So the first step is to create the secret.
-After we install MongoDb and Kano chart.
+The Kano chart reads values like database Url connexion from Kubernetes secrets.
+So the first step is to create the secrets.
+After that we install the MongoDb and Kano chart.
-Copy the following lines:
+Run the following commands to perform the required actions:

 ```bash
 kubectl create namespace tutorial